 Overall, only 4% of graduates were unemployed and looking for work nine months after graduation.
-Less than one-third (29%) have been looking for a job since graduation.
-One-fifth had held a job in the past nine months, yet was either let go, made redundant or the contract had ended.
+Of these graduates, 34.9% have been looking for a job since graduation.
+This is up from 29% in 2017.
+One-fifth (22.5%) had held a job in the past nine months, yet was either let go, made redundant or the contract had ended.

 Nine months after graduation, 3% of graduates were engaged in other activities.
-One-third (31%) took time out to travel, while one-fifth (22%) stated other reasons.
+One-fifth (23%) took time out to travel.

 This section relates to ALL Honours Degree Graduates surveyed.

-Most (77%) graduates considered it Very Likely or Likely that they would study the same area of study again.
-Similarly, 75% of graduates considered it Very Likely or Likely that they would study the same qualification again.
+Two-thirds (68.9%) of graduates considered it Very Likely or Likely that they would study the same course again.

 Go to next chapter: Postgraduate Taught Graduates